chrthomsen/pygrametl/docs/examples/parallel.rst

 Parallel
 ========
-*pygrametl* contains multiple abstractions to simplify the creation of parallel ETL flow, in order to take advantage of modern multi-core and multi-processor systems.
+pygrametl provides multiple abstractions to simplify the creation of parallel ETL flow, to take advantage of modern multi-core and multi-processor systems.
 Firstly, any :mod:`.datasources` can be read in a separate process using :class:`.ProcessSource`.
-Further parallelism can be archived by decoupling tables from the main process of execution, and allowing these decoupled tables to communicate with each other without interrupting the main process.
+Further parallelism can be archived by decoupling tables from the main process and allowing these decoupled tables to communicate with each other without interrupting the main process.
 Tables can also be partitioned so operations on large tables can be performed by multiple processes.
 Both decoupled tables and partitioning tables can be found in the :mod:`.tables` module.
-To support database connections from multiple decoupled tables the :class:`.ConnectionWrapper`, or :class:`.JDBCConnectionWrapper` must be used, wrapped by the function :func:`.shareconnectionwrapper` to prevent inconsistencies when used by multiple decoupled tables.
+To support database connections from multiple decoupled tables any :class:`.ConnectionWrapper` and :class:`.JDBCConnectionWrapper` must be wrapped by the function :func:`.shareconnectionwrapper` before being used by multiple decoupled tables.

 pygrametl also provides abstractions for running functions in parallel.
-The decorator :func:`.splitpoint` can be used to annotate functions which should run in a separate process.
-This supplements the decoupled tables, as many transformation are done in a set of functions before they are inserted into a database table.
-Splitpoints can be synchronised using the function :func:`.endsplits()`.
-The function :func:`.createflow` can be used to create a sequence of functions that run in a separate process.
-In a flow a row is given to first function, then the second, and so forth.
-This also means changes to the passed row is done using side effects while the return values are ignored.
+The decorator :func:`.splitpoint` can be used to annotate functions that should run in separate processes.
+This supplements the decoupled tables, as many transformations are done in a set of functions before they are inserted into a database table.
+Splitpoints can be synchronized using the function :func:`.endsplits()`.
+The function :func:`.createflow` can be used to create a sequence of functions that run in separate processes.
+In a flow a row is first given to the first function, then the second, and so forth.
+This also means the passed row must be modified as the functions return values are ignored.

-Due to CPython's `GIL <https://wiki.python.org/moin/GlobalInterpreterLock>`_, Jython should be used rather than CPython, as it allows threads to be used instead of processes for performing operations in parallel.
-The term process is used to denote both a process and a thread, depending on the Python implementation in question.
+Due to CPython's `GIL <https://wiki.python.org/moin/GlobalInterpreterLock>`_, Jython should be used to run ETL flows that use pygrametl parallel constructs.
+This is because Jython allows threads to be used for parallel processing, while it is necessary to use processes in CPython.
+Thus the term process is used to denote a process or a thread, depending on the Python implementation in question.
 For more information on using pygrametl on Jython, see :ref:`jython`.

 ProcessSource
 -------------
-:class:`.ProcessSource` is a special data source allowing other data sources to be iterated through in a separate process.
-A data source in pygrametl is a set of abstraction allowing access to multiple types of data through a normal Python iterator, for more information about data sources in general see :ref:`datasources`.
+:class:`.ProcessSource` is a data source that allows other data sources to be iterated through in a separate process.
+A data source in pygrametl is a set of abstraction that provides access to multiple types of data through a normal Python iterator.
+For more information about data sources see :ref:`datasources`.

 .. code-block:: python